Policy Statement

 Releasing information to prevent or detect crime

-The police or other crime prevention/law enforcement agencies sometimes contact data controllers or processors and request that personal data is disclosed in order to help them prevent or detect a crime.
+The police or other crime prevention/law enforcement agencies sometimes contact data controllers or processors and request that personal data is disclosed to help them prevent or detect a crime.
 All such requests must be given in writing to the Chief Executive.

 The Students’ Union does not have to comply with these requests, but the regulations do allow organisations to release the information if they decide it is appropriate.
 Before any decision is made about disclosure, the Information Commissioner asks that organisations carry out a review of the request.
 This includes considering: